rmcg123/guindex_wrangling/README.md

 The script `duplicate_check.py` contains functions to check datasets for duplicates within itself or against another.

+The script `categorise_pubs_by_county.py` uses county polygons to sort the pubs with missing counties.

 Geographic information of county boundaries can be obtained at: https://www.townlands.ie/page/download/ .